If emotional health is all about being aware of our thoughts, behaviour and feelings, then mine was clearly never top notch.

 Emotional health interferes with our ability to look after ourselves.
-We may withdraw for a while, we may stop exercising or may stop taking prescribed medications.
+We may withdraw for a while, or stop exercising, or may stop taking prescribed medications.
 Drug and alcohol abuse may also be linked to poor emotional health.

-Although withdrawing in the short term helps, it’s important to make sure you stay in control and work through your issues, whilst you’ve emotionally withdrawn.
-Being aware of what is happening is the first sign you have control.
+Although withdrawing in the short term helps, it’s important to make sure you stay in control and work through your issues, whilst you are emotionally withdrawn.
+Being aware of what is happening, is the first sign you have control.